 Ed and Al's backstory and how badly their attempt at Human Transmutation goes.
 Ed loses his leg and Al loses his body and Ed is screaming in pain and wracked with guilt.
-He then uses his blood to craft a Blood Seal to anchor Al's soul to a suit of armor.
+He then uses his blood to craft a Blood Seal to anchor Al's soul to a suit of armor, which costs him his arm.
 Al manages to get him to Winry's house and begs them for help.
 Shortly afterwards, Mustang and Hawkeye visit the area and find out what happened and upon meeting Ed, grabs him by the shirt and demands an explaination about what happened while he's in a Heroic BSOD.
 Al ends up doing nothing but apologizing the entire time.

 Nina's tragic death on top of turning into a Chimera.
 The moment you realize that an adorable 5 year old girl has been horribly, painfully, and forcibly transmuted, into an unholy abomination by her FATHER no less is horrific to say the least.
 Not to mention the fact the reason why Tucker did this to his daughter and dog.
 Simply because.
 No grand scheme or grab for power.
 Simply because.
 The fans were practically begging Ed to hand Tucker his ass.

-In the first anime Ed actually does start beating the man, only for Chimera/Nina to grab his coat and plead with him not to hurt her daddy. *shivers*
+In the both first anime and Brotherhood Ed actually does start beating the man, only for Chimera/Nina to grab his coat and plead with him not to hurt her daddy. *shivers*

 Basically any time Armstrong cries for real.
 Whenever this happens, the fans are usually crying alongside him.